NIP-XX --- Validators

 9.5.
 Client-Side Event Hiding

 Leveraging the usage of replaceable events, one can implement a mechanism by which events can be hidden on the client's end on demand.
-One need simply implement an "always false" validator:

 return false;

-and update the event to hide by tagging it with a "v" tag pointing to it.
 This way, clients will pick up the change and hide the event (note that simply ignoring the event change would not be functionally adequate, since the original event being replaced would no longer exist to NOSTR's eyes).

 9.6.
 Transport and Application Layer Decoupling